 ‘I’ve Got An Unknown Leak On My Asbestos Roof‘ Moss, dirt and grime can conceal exactly why your roof is leaking.
 Under all that dirt there could be holes, cracks and generally damaged sheets, all contributing to your problem leak.

 The first thing you’ll need to do is to give your roof a good clean.
 Use the specialist Biocide A-Clean to get a completely clean surface that’s ready for repair.

 Next up you’ll need to consider whether or not it’s best to patch repair parts of go for a complete refurbishment.
 Patch repair will be along the lines above.
-And for refubishment, we reccomend using the highly durable coating AsbestosProof to completely seal the roof.
+And for refurbishment, we recommend using the highly durable coating Alltimes Liquid Rubber coating system to completely seal the roof.

 1) Do I need any extra tools or experience to apply it?
 No. This is a complete DIY kit.
 You’ll get everything you need to stop the leak.
 The only extras you’ll need is a bucket to mix the A-Clean and water together, and a soft brush for the cleaning.
 This can be a standard dustpan style brush, so long as the bristles are soft.

 2) Why should I get a kit?
 All of the products in the kit have been carefully selected.
 They’re generally more durable, longer lasting and easier to apply than what you’ll find at the local hardware store.
 Roofing contractors have been using these materials for years, and they’re now available to you.
 It’s also more cost effective to order a kit than to buy the items seperately.